SimaDovakin/my-configs/README.md

 ## About

-This repo contans my configs (dotfiles)
+This repo contains my configs (dotfiles).